 Private Google Access

-because it has routes to the public IP addresses for Google APIs and services
+because it has routes to the external IP addresses for Google APIs and services

 whose next hops are the default internet gateway.
 Private Google Access is